 Those parents unable to stay with their baby face a daily commute to and from the hospital.
-The average return journey for the parents taking part in our survey was 32 miles.
+The average return journey for the parents taking part in our survey was 27 miles.
 Within this there were parents whose baby was staying at their local hospital.
-However, 12 per cent of families faced journeys of 75 miles or more and there were parents facing a 100 mile round trip on a daily basis just to be with their baby.
+At the other extreme, there were parents facing a 100 mile round trip on a daily basis just to be with their baby.

-Many parents have to rely on public transport to visit their baby (particularly mums recovering from a
+Many parents have to rely on public transport to visit their baby (particularly mums recovering from a caesarean Families face weekly travel costs of over £70

-Families face weekly travel costs of over £60 a week caesarean section who are not allowed to drive).
-For parents having to meet travel costs, these worked out on average as £65 a week, including both petrol and public transport.
-All the units responding to our survey suggested that parents could get free parking at the hospital.
-Despite this over a quarter of parents reported having to pay for parking and this worked out on average as an extra £37 a week.

-Some parents reported spending hundreds of pounds each week just to travel to see their baby.
-43 per cent of parents reported that travel costs affected their ability to visit their baby.
+Hospital parking charges have been abolished in Scotland and Wales. section who are not allowed to drive).
+For parents having to meet travel costs, these worked out on average as £75 a week, including both petrol and public transport.
+For those then having to pay for parking, this worked out on average as an extra £32 a week.
+Some parents reported spending hundreds of pounds each week just to be with their baby.
+Almost a third of parents reported that travel costs affected their ability to visit their baby.

 "We could only visit our baby two days a week as we were unable to afford the train fare every day."
-Miss a turn Take a loan SBJOOKS BEHIM PLOMICY BROWN FAMILY CARE STANDARDS Parents are provided with ParkingWhonsq a welcome pack giving practical information about exbel things such as free or Nuex reduced parking.
-10 without collecting £500 Keep this card until 15

-Parents who are on certain benefits, or on a low income (less £15,277), may be eligible for support through the NHS hospital travel cost scheme.
+Parents who are on a low income (£15,000 - £16,000) are eligible for support through NHS travel schemes in England, Scotland and Wales.
 However, for others there is little or no support and many face difficult and expensive journeys to see their baby.
+Fewer than ten per cent of hospitals reported that they provide support with travel costs to parents other than those on low incomes.